Windows CMD Commands: Mastering the Command Prompt

 ver CMD output

-The version prints to the output and returns to the command line.
+The output displays the OS version and returns to the command line.

-The vol command prints the disk volume and label.
+The vol command prints the disk volume label and serial number.
 The syntax for the command is:

 vol C: CMD output